-This error stopped my avd to start.
-After investigate almost half day, i finally find the reason why this error happened.
-Below i will show you how to fix it.
+When I start an android virtual device ( AVD ) in my new machine ( which I just bought these days.), I meet an error message like this Qemu-System-X86_64.Exe Has Stopped Working.
+This error stopped my android virtual machine to start.
+After investigate for almost half a day, I finally find the reason why this error happened.
+Below I will show you how to fix it.

 1. Fix Qemu-System-X86_64.Exe Has Stopped Working Error Steps.

-- Click pencil icon at the end of selected android virtual device row to open the avd settings window.
+- Click the pencil icon at the end of the selected android virtual device row to open the AVD settings window.

-- Click Show Advanced Settings button in the window.
-Then a lot of this avd detail settings will be shown.
+- Click the Show Advanced Settings button in the window.
+Then it will show a lot of detailed settings for this AVD.

 - Scroll down to the Emulated Performance section.
-There are three choice in the drop down list.
-They are Automatic, Hardware – GLES 2.0 and Software – GLES 2.0.
+There are three choices in the drop-down list.
+They are Automatic, Hardware – GLES 2.0, and Software – GLES 2.0.

-- This option decide how to render the graphics in this emulator.
-Hardware means use the PC graphics card to make graphics render faster if you have graphics card.
-Software means use software to emulate graphics.
+- This option decides how to render the graphics in this emulator.
+Hardware means use the PC graphics card to make graphics render faster if you have a graphics card.
+Software means to use software to emulate graphics.

-- Because my new machine do not has independent graphics card, and this option’s value is Automatic by default so the error happened.
-Then i change the value to Software – GLES 2.0.
+- Because my new machine does not has an independent graphics card, and this option’s value is Automatic by default so the error happened.
+Then I change the value to Software – GLES 2.0.

-- You can also input larger value in Memory and Storage section fields, such as RAM, VM heap, Internal Storage and SD card.
-Then click Finish button to complete the settings.
+- You can also input larger values in the Memory and Storage section fields, such as RAM, VM heap, Internal Storage, and SD card.
+Then click the Finish button to complete the settings.

-Change Emulated Performance option value to Software – GLES 2.0 can fix qemu-system-x86_64.exe has stopped working.
+- Change Emulated Performance option value to Software – GLES 2.0 can fix the error qemu-system-x86_64.exe has stopped working.